awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

 When you're using a third\-party geolocation service, we recommend that you use CloudFront signed URLs, which let you specify an expiration date and time after which the URL is no longer valid\.
 In addition, we recommend that you use an Amazon S3 bucket as your origin because you can then use a CloudFront origin access identity to prevent users from accessing your content directly from the origin\.
 For more information about signed URLs and origin access identities, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.

-The following task list explains how to control access to your files by using a third\-party geolocation service\.
+The following steps explain how to control access to your files by using a third\-party geolocation service\.

-**Task list for restricting access to files in a CloudFront distribution based on geographic location**
+**To use geographic location to restrict access to files in a CloudFront distribution**

 1. Get an account with a geolocation service\.